 These days, the Gulf Shores parade is a far cry from that first simple caravan of cars.
 Nearly any group that wants to participate can, and the parade is now up in the neighborhood of 70 units that travel south on Alabama 59 to East Beach Boulevard.
 Groups from Pensacola to Foley are in the parade.

-Last year, the Gulf Shores parade had to be canceled before it ever really started after a terrible accident injured six middle school students and six high schoolers, all band members.
+In 2017, the Gulf Shores parade had to be canceled before it ever really started after a terrible accident injured six middle school students and six high schoolers, all band members.

 The students were hit by an SUV that was in the parade, and the driver inadvertently sped up and plowed into the band.